turingschool/front-end-curriculum/drafts/intro_to_html.md

 ### Goals

-By the end of this lesson, you will be able to:
+By the end of this lesson, you should be able to:

 * Write clear, organized HTML
-* Understand basic HTML elements: links, images, lists, etc.
+* Understand basic HTML elements like links, images, lists, etc.
 * Write semantic HTML and understand its purpose

 ### Structure